 Walking around with a trainer on your first visit will take away the feeling of vulnerability that sometimes comes with being alone.
 The trainer will also be able to show you exactly how to set up the equipment so you won’t need to fumble around by yourself.

 Following on from my last point, being with a friend gives that “safety in numbers” effect.
 It doesn’t really matter if your friend is experienced in the gym, although that can help, the main thing is that you have somebody familiar with you.

-Sounds obvious but a lot of people either don’t think about it or don’t fully realise what type of clothing is suitable.
-Do a little research.
+Sounds obvious but a lot of people don't think about it or don’t fully realize what type of clothing is suitable.